 Application Instructions & Financial Aid Information

 Please read the note about Course Dates and Academic Credit before making your travel plans.
 Foreign nationals traveling to Bermuda do not require an entry visa.
-However, proof of residency or a valid Multi Re-Entry Visa for the USA, UK, or Canada may be required for non-US/UK/Canadian citizens, depending upon your country of origin.
+However, proof of residency or a valid Multi Re-Entry Visa for the U.S.A., U.K., or Canada may be required for non-U.S./U.K./Canadian citizens, depending upon your country of origin.
 Please review Immigration Information to check the Bermuda Department of Immigration requests.

 Please note that BIOS may cancel a summer course if there is insufficient enrollment.

 “It was an incredible experience.
 I am so grateful to have received the opportunity to attend the CRE course at BIOS.
 It was inspirational to be surrounded by like-minded and talented peers as well as distinguished researchers.”
 Nicole Burt, University of Southampton, 2021.

 “The CRE course at BIOS was an invaluable experience, in not only academic and career oriented terms, but also life experience.
 It provided a potential once-in-a-lifetime opportunity for gaining field experience with coral reef ecosystems, and was vastly enlightening on the topic.
 This is all facilitated by the extremely knowledgeable and supportive faculty at BIOS.”
 Adam Hopper, University at Buffalo, 2021.